immersive-web/webxr-ar-module/explainer.md

 // Restore the page to normal after exclusive access has been released. function OnSessionEnded() {
-  // Ending the session stops fulfillment of promises returned by requestVRPresentationFrame().
+  // Ending the session stops executing callbacks passed to requestFrame().
   // To continue rendering, use the window's AnimationFrame callback window.requestAnimationFrame(onDrawFrame);
 }